This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Physical therapy can help a baby develop muscle strength and range of motion and reduce pain or regain sensation.

 Cerebral palsy affects the muscles and how they move.
-Working with a physical therapist helps a child with cerebral palsy develop strength, better balance, flexibility, and coordination.
+Working with a physical therapist helps a child with cerebral palsy develop strength, balance, flexibility, and coordination.
 It can also help a child walk more efficiently and reduce pain.

 Occupational and Other Therapies